life-itself/community/content/blog/2023/08/07/top-3-benefits-of-conscious-coliving.md

 Choosing to live in a wider community, organized in pre-agreed ways means that connection to one and another is an integral part that facilitates the flourishing of a community.
 This connection can provide a stronger support system to navigate life's ups and downs, including connecting to others on a deeper level and providing emotional and psychological support.

-Intentional communities can also be great for parenting, and raising the future generation, because as the Ancient African proverb says _It takes a village to raise a child_.
+Intentional communities can also be great for parenting, and raising the future generation, because as the Ancient African proverb says _it takes a village to raise a child_.
 Traditional communities have known for eons that raising a child takes a village of support, not just one or two parental figures.

 Unfortunately, today the (extended) family unit and societal structures don’t seem to be providing the support needed to raise children, or help parents navigate this role.
 Everyone is busier, with conflicting priorities, that despite the best intentions means parenting can often feel like a hugely challenging experience.
 Having a ready made village can at least help to offset that.